 In Spring 2012, Dane Smith Hall 224 was redesigned as a 54-seat capacity studio classroom (see illustrations below).
-Beginning in Fall 2013, two additional studio classrooms will be available for scheduling in the new Collaborative Teaching and Learning Building, one with 63-seat capacity, one with 68-seat capacity, and one with 126-seat capacity.
+Beginning in Fall 2014, three additional studio classrooms will be available for scheduling in the new Collaborative Teaching and Learning Building, one with 63-seat capacity, one with 68-seat capacity, and one with 126-seat capacity.
 Would you like to teach in this type of classroom space?
 If so, read on for more information.

 Learning Studio Classroom Dane Smith Hall 224: